20a31a0538/AWS-Web-App/README.md

 - Flow of integration:
 - ![image](https://github.com/20a31a0538/AWS-Web-App/assets/110081197/99c0899e-6a17-48df-b734-279cddf19765)

-- One more thing, we need to do is that Enable CORES() basically, it does to allows web app running in one origin or domain able to access resources on different origin or domain.
-My application running on one domain called amplify and other domain called lambda function.
+- One more thing, we need to do is Enable CORES() Basically, it allows web apps running in one origin or domain to access resources on different origins or domains.
+My application runs on one domain called amplify and another domain called lambda function.
 Click on post(actions) --> click Enable
 - ![image](https://github.com/20a31a0538/AWS-Web-App/assets/110081197/8a03a7f8-dd2d-44b4-965b-c333d6152964)